kitian616/tq-zsh-theme/README.md

 You can see the installation guide [here](https://github.com/powerline/fonts).

-### Install for Oh-My-ZSH
+### Install for oh-my-zsh

-To install this theme for use in Oh-My-Zsh, clone this repository into your Oh-My-Zsh custom/themes directory.
+To install this theme for use in `oh-my-zsh`, clone this repository into your oh-my-zsh `custom/themes` directory.

 `$ git clone https://github.com/kitian616/tq-zsh-theme.git ~/.oh-my-zsh/custom/themes/tq`

-You then need to select this theme in your ~/.zshrc:
+You then need to select this theme in your `~/.zshrc`:

 `ZSH_THEME="tq/tq"`

 ### Install for Zplug

-To install this theme for use in [Zplug](https://github.com/zplug/zplug), just add this in your ~/.zshrc:
+To install this theme for use in [Zplug](https://github.com/zplug/zplug), just add this in your `~/.zshrc`:

 `zplug "kitian616/tq-zsh-theme", as:theme`

-Note that you should define any customizations at the top of your .zshrc in your .zshrc.
+Note that you should define any customizations at the top of your .zshrc in your `~/.zshrc`.